rocknmod/azure-automation/tfm-workspace/README.md

 This is the Terraform workspace.

-This is a basic exercise to create a new VPC with the option of choosing the region you want the VPC to be created into. default region is ap-southeast-2 alternate region is eu-west-2
+This is a basic exercise to create a new VPC with the option of choosing the region you want the VPC to be created into.

+Regions presented:
+- default region is ap-southeast-2
+- alternate region is eu-west-2